 Takht-e Soleyman (2003)

-Takht-e Soleyman is situated in a valley set in a volcanic mountain region of West Azerbaijan Province.
-According to the legends, Takht-e Soleyman was the birthplace of Zoroaster and had been the dwelling of different tribes along history: Mendes, Achaemenian, Parthian, Sassanian and Ilkhanian.
+Takht-e Soleyman situated in a valley set in a volcanic mountain region of West Azerbaijan Province.
+According to the legends, Takht-e Soleyman was the birthplace of Zoroaster.
+Furthermore, it had been the dwelling of different tribes along history: Mendes, Achaemenian, Parthian, Sassanian and Ilkhanian.
 In the historical castle of Takht-e Soleyman, there is the Azargoshasb Fire Temple, which is one of the most important fire temples of the Sassanid period.

 Tchogha Zanbil (1979)

-Tchogha Zanbil historical region is an ancient city constructed by Elamite king in the 13th century BC.
-This city was consisted of different parts such as Ziggurat, concentric enclosed walls, entrance gateways, temples, houses, palaces, water disposal facilities and three inner, central and outer fences.
-Chogha Zanbil Ziggurat, the first religious building in Iran, was constructed in five floors totally with the height of 52 m from which only 2 floors and half remained.
+Tchogha Zanbil historical region is an ancient city which Elamite king built it in the 13th century BC.
+This city consist of different parts such as Ziggurat, concentric enclosed walls, entrance gateways, temples, houses, palaces, water disposal facilities.
+Also it includes three inner, central and outer fences.
+Chogha Zanbil Ziggurat, the first religious building in Iran.
+It built in five floors totally with the height of 52 m from which only 2 floors and half remained.
 It is located in Khuzestan province, west of Iran.

 The Persian Garden (2011)

 The Persian Garden refers to nine gardens in different provinces of Iran.
-The Persian Garden, always divided into four sectors, with water playing an important role for both irrigation and ornamentation, the Persian garden was conceived to symbolize Eden and the four Zoroastrian elements of sky, earth, water and plants.
-These 9 gardens are as follows; Pasargadae, Chehel Sotoun Palace Garden, Eram Garden, Fin Garden, Shazdeh Garden, Dowlat Abad Garden, Akbariyeh Garden, Pahlavan Pour Garden, and Abbas Abad Garden.
+They includes four sectors, with water playing an important role for both irrigation and ornamentation.
+Furthermore, Persian Garden symbolize Eden and the four Zoroastrian elements of sky, earth, water and plants.
+The name of these 9 Persian Garden are as follows.
+Pasargadae, Chehel Sotoun Palace Garden, Eram Garden, Fin Garden, Shazdeh Garden, Dowlat Abad Garden, Akbariyeh Garden, Pahlavan Pour Garden, and Abbas Abad Garden.

 The Persian Qanat (2016)

-Throughout the arid regions of Iran, agricultural and permanent settlements are supported by the ancient qanat system of tapping alluvial aquifers at the heads of valleys and conducting the water along underground tunnels by gravity, often over many kilometers.
+Throughout the arid regions of Iran, agricultural and permanent settlements are supported by the ancient qanat system.
+Qanat tapping alluvial aquifers at the heads of valleys and conducting the water along underground tunnels by gravity, often over many kilometers.
 The eleven qanats or Kariz representing this system include rest areas for workers, water reservoirs and watermills.